unChaz/sci-fi-5e/srd/monsters/monsters.md

 **_Etherealness_**.
 The hag magically enters the Ethereal Plane from the Material Plane, or vice versa.
 To do so, the hag must have a _heartstone_ in her possession.

 **_Nightmare Haunting (1/Day)_**.
 While on the Ethereal Plane, the hag magically touches a sleeping humanoid on the Material Plane.
-A _protection from evil and good_ spell cast on the target prevents this contact, as does a _magic circle_.
+A _protection from evil and good_ spell cast on the target prevents this contact, as does a _tek circle_.
 As long as the contact persists, the target has dreadful visions.
 If these visions last for at least 1 hour, the target gains no benefit from its rest, and its hit point maximum is reduced by 5 (1d10).
 If this effect reduces the target’s hit point maximum to 0, the target dies, and if the target was evil, its soul is trapped in the hag’s _soul bag_.
 The reduction to the target’s hit point maximum lasts until removed by the _greater restoration_ spell or similar magic.

 ##### Sea Hag